 History of the USS Lenawee (APA-195)

-The Lenawee was in charge of the transport of men from the Philippines to Japan, as part of its duty with the Transport Squadron 16.
-At the time of the Japanese surrender on 2 September 1945, the ship was sailing in the Tokyo Bay carrying over 1,000 servicemen of the 1st Cavalry.
-The Lenawee participated in Operation Magic Carpet during two different tours at the end of which it returned to Stockton, California where it was placed out of active duty.
-However, as the Korean War began, the ship was fastly recommissioned in September 1950 and commanded by Captain E. M. Brown.
-As soon as the Lenawee was back to active duty, it was ordered to the Far East where it conducted many routine operations.
+The Lenawee was in charge of the transport of men from the Philippines to Japan as part of its duty with the Transport Squadron 16.
+At the time of the Japanese surrender on 2 September 1945, the ship was sailing in Tokyo Bay carrying over 1,000 servicemen of the 1st Cavalry.
+The Lenawee participated in Operation Magic Carpet during two different tours, at the end of which it returned to Stockton, California, where it was placed out of active duty.
+However, as the Korean War began, the ship was quickly recommissioned in September 1950 and commanded by Captain E. M. Brown.
+As soon as the Lenawee was back to active duty, it was ordered to the Far East, where it conducted many routine operations.
 When the truce at Inchon was signed in May 1953, the ship was there to ensure that the deal would proceed smoothly.
 The Lenawee assisted the Chinese Nationalist civilians and troopship, transporting them from the Tachen Islands to Formosa, having the U.S. Ambassador to China on board on the last trip from that mission.

 In August 1957, at night, the Lenawee almost split another vessel, the USS Wantuck, in half after an accidental collision.
-The Wantuck had five burned men and one dead by drowning, while the Lenawee suffered no major damages.
-Starting with 1963, the Lenawee frequented the South China Sea and performed operations there regularly.
-The ship was also involved in the People to People project carrying approximately 10,000 textbooks and medical equipment to the Philippine and Vietnam in 1964.
-In January 1967, the Lenawee was ordered for inactivation and by June it was placed out of commission and it was eventually sold for scrapping.
+The Wantuck had five burned men, and one dead by drowning, while the Lenawee suffered no major damages.
+Starting in 1963, the Lenawee frequented the South China Sea and performed operations there regularly.
+The ship was also involved in the People to People project, carrying approximately 10,000 textbooks and medical equipment to the Philippines and Vietnam in 1964.
+In January 1967, the Lenawee was ordered for inactivation, and by June, it was placed out of commission and it was eventually sold for scrapping.

 Asbestos Risks on the USS Lenawee (APA-195)

 Beginning with the 1970s, authorities were willing to consider the risks of asbestos exposure.
 As a consequence, the Navy received orders to have their ships cleared of asbestos insulation which was in most parts of the vessels, such as boilers, steam pipes, and incinerators.
-Precisely in that same time period, people that served in the Navy started to come forth with incurable diseases they had contacted a few decades back when they were exposed to the toxicity of asbestos.
-If you are affected by an asbestos-related disease, you should look into the possibility of recovering damages.
+Precisely in that same time period, people who served in the Navy started to come forth with incurable diseases they had contracted a few decades back when they were exposed to the toxicity of asbestos.
+If you are affected by a malignant asbestos-related disease, you should look into the possibility of recovering damages.

 Have You Been Exposed to Asbestos on the USS Lenawee (APA-195)?

 We can help you sort out your own experience with asbestos exposure.
 Also, we can help you reach out to your former shipmates.
 If you wish to file claims for the compensation you deserve, we can put you in touch with legal experts.